-Adoption is a way of providing new families for children who cannot be brought up by their biological parents or in their extended family.
+Adoption enables people without children to become parents and it helps people with children to expand their family.
+Adoption is a way of providing new families for children who cannot be brought up by their biological parents.

-It is a legal procedure in which parental responsibility is transferred to the adopters.
-Once an Adoption Order has been granted, it cannot be reversed.
+It’s a legal procedure in which all parental responsibility is transferred to the adopters.
+Once an adoption order has been granted, it cannot be reversed.
 An adopted child loses all legal ties with their birth parent(s) and becomes a full member of the adoptive family, usually taking the family’s name.

 What is the difference between adoption and fostering?